hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/ClassificationViewer1-1.png" style="display: block; margin: auto;" />
-*Circle packaging representation showing clusters having similar phenotypes using k???kmeans method.*
+*Circle packaging representation showing clusters having similar phenotypes using k-means method.*

 ```r
 plot(results_CCR_abundance)
 ```

 <img src="README.figures/ClassificationViewer2-1.png" style="display: block; margin: auto;" />
-*Circle packaging representation showing clusters having similar abundance using hierarchical clustering method.*
+*Circle packaging representation showing clusters having similar abundance profiles using hierarchical clustering method.*

 # <a name="#viewer_functions"/> 5.
 Visualisation methods

 ## <a name="count_viewer_function"/> 5.1 Visualization of the number of cells associated to each cluster (Count Viewer)

-The Count Viewer aims to visualize the number of cells in each cluster.
+The Count Viewer aims to visualize the number of associated cells in each cluster.
 This representation displays the clusters (in X-axis) and the number of associated cells (in Y-axis) in a two dimensional visualization.

 This representation can be displayed using the `countViewer()` function and takes a `Results` or `SPADEResults` object in input.